soulcurrymedia/spree_print_invoice/README.md

   Copy font files into assets/fonts folder

+0.2 To Avoid asset suffling in dev and production envs, we expect the same to be in the app/public folder.

 1. Set the logo path preference to include your store / company logo.
 Simple string with one top level folder to easily find in manifest list.

   ```ruby